sustia-llc/geomorphs-contract/README.md

 Update "contractURI" in contracts/GeoMorphs.sol

 ## Set up Metadata and Images for First Minted Work
-Arweave image or video should be less than 10MB:
+Arweave image or video should be less than 10MB.
+In this case a 1024x1024 mp4 with vcodec H.264, pixel format YUV 4:2:0, and CRF 25:
 ```sh
 npx arweave deploy assets/geomorphs-1.mp4
 ```